Visiting 4th Year Elective Program

 For students who are looking for housing accommodations, please use the following link: https://rotatingroom.com/.

 We would like to thank you for your interest in The Geisel School of Medicine clinical electives program.
-If you need further information, please feel free to contact me or my office.
+Please email Maghan.A.Porter@Dartmouth.edu with any questions you have.
+I will respond as quickly as possible.
+No phone calls, please.

 Department of Clinical Education